Haida Gwaii and the Canadian West Coast - June 24 - July 8, 2026

 Meals: Breakfasts

-Accommodation: Tofino Motel Harborview
+June 24 tour: Tofino Motel Harborview

 Activities of the Day: North Island Wildlife Rescue Center, Tofino Hot Springs Cove Boat Tour, choice of surfing lesson or whale watching boat tour